ddiwu/CAM/README.md

 ---
-## Triangle Counting on FPGAs
+## Triangle Counting on FPGA
-This example demonstrates triangle counting on FPGAs using a CAM (Content Addressable Memory) implementation.
+This example demonstrates triangle counting on FPGA using CAM (Content Addressable Memory).
 The example utilizes an edge-centric triangle counting algorithm, where the adjacency lists of the source and destination vertices are analyzed to compute the number of triangles in the graph.

 ### **Functionality**